-Cruise Fee: Students pursuing a license-option curriculum pay a \$575 fee for each cruise attended.
+Cruise Fee: Students pursuing a license-option curriculum pay a \$800 fee for each cruise attended.
 This fee is assessed to compensate for activities, services, and general operations of the Texas Clipper II.

-Engineering Equipment Access Fee: A student registering in certain engineering courses may be required to pay a \$70 Engineering Equipment Access Fee.
+Engineering Instructional Enhancement Fee: A student registering in certain engineering courses may be required to pay a \$70 Engineering Equipment Access Fee.
 The fee will not exceed \$70 per course or \$210 per semester.

-Field Trip Fees: A field trip fee ranging from \$15.00 to \$2,000 may be charged for courses that include field trips.
+Field Trip Fees: A field trip fee ranging from \$15 to \$2,000 may be charged for courses that include field trips.

-Graduation Fee: A non-refundable fee of \$30.00 per degree sought is assessed the semester a student applies for graduation.
+Graduation Fee: A non-refundable fee of \$30 per degree sought is assessed the semester a student applies for graduation.
 This must be paid within the first 15 class days of the student's final semester.
-Late payment of the Graduation Fee will result in a \$50.00 late charge.
+Late payment of the Graduation Fee will result in a \$50 late charge.

-International Student Service Fee: International students who are not sponsored are assessed a \$20.00 fee each semester to defray administrative support costs.
+International Student Service Fee: International students who are not sponsored are assessed a \$20 fee each semester to defray administrative support costs.

-Laboratory Fees: A laboratory fee ranging from \$8.00 to \$30.00 is charged for each laboratory course each semester.
+Laboratory Fees: A laboratory fee ranging from \$8 to \$30 is charged for each laboratory course each semester.

-Mail Service Fee: The university operates a mail service for students wishing to receive mail on campus.
-The fee is \$13.00 per semester for each student and \$13.00 per 10-week summer term.
+Mail Service Fee: The university operates a mail service for students living on campus wishing to receive mail on campus.
+The fee is \$20 per semester for each student and \$20 per 10-week summer term.

-Parking Permit: All students parking an automobile or motorcycle on the campus pay a fee of \$60.00 for the academic year.
-A \$30.00 summer parking fee, independent of the academic year fee, is assessed for the entire summer term.
+Parking Permit: All students parking an automobile or motorcycle on the campus pay a fee of \$60 for the academic year.
+A \$30 summer parking fee, independent of the academic year fee, is assessed for the entire summer term.